three11/optisize/README.md

 This tool accepts the following arguments:

-1.  `src`: String - Source folder (Required) \*
+1.  `src`: String - Source folder or file (Required)
 2.  `width`: Number - Target width (Optional)
 3.  `height`: Number - Target height (Optional)

--   The `src` argument should represent a relative path to your images folder.
-The folder is relative to your `node_modules` folder.
-All images located inside other folders in that folder will be recursively optisized as well.
+-   The `src` argument should represent a relative path to your images folder or to your single image.
+The path is relative to your project's root folder.
+If the `src` is a folder, all images located inside other folders in that folder will be recursively optisized as well.

 ## Usage